Gera – Greiz – Altenburger Land

 Gera – Greiz – Altenburger Land is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 193.
 It is located in eastern Thuringia, comprising the city of Gera and the districts of Altenburger Land and Greiz.

 Gera – Greiz – Altenburger Land was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by Stephan Brandner of the Alternative for Germany (AfD).
+Since 2021, it has been represented by Stephan Brandner of Alternative for Germany (AfD).

 Geography

 Gera – Greiz – Altenburger Land is located in eastern Thuringia.
 As of the 2021 federal election, it comprises the independent city of Gera and the districts of Altenburger Land and Greiz.

 History

 Gera – Greiz – Altenburger Land was created after German reunification in 1990, then known as Altenburg – Schmölln – Greiz – Gera-Land II.
 From 2002 through 2013, it was named Greiz – Altenburger Land.
 It acquired its current name in the 2017 election.
 In the 1990 through 1998 elections, it was constituency 304 in the numbering system.
 In the 2002 election, it was number 197.
 In the 2005 election, it was number 196.
 In the 2009 and 2013 elections, it was number 195.
 In the 2017 and 2021 elections, it was number 194.
 From the 2025 election, it has been number 193.

 Originally, the constituency comprised the districts of Greiz, Altenburg, Schmölln, and Landkreis Gera.
 In the 2002 through 2013 elections, it comprised the districts of Greiz and Altenburger Land.
 It acquired its current borders in the 2017 election.